-OK now you realize that your phone is lost & if you’ve already attempted or trying below steps to recover the device with the Google Find My Device, then it’s time to contact the police and your operator to report the situation.
+OK, now you realize that your phone is lost & if you’ve already attempted or tried below steps to recover the device with the Google Find My Device, then it’s time to contact the police and your operator to report the situation.

 If you have however lost your phone but did not record the IMEI number beforehand, you can still find the number on the original packaging.
 If you have still retain the box in which your device came in, the IMEI number should be printed on the side of the box in barcode and text form.